Comparisons13 min read

 • Extensive reporting — 30+ customizable reports covering net worth, cash flow, tax summaries, and investment performance.

-• Quicken Simplifi — Worth noting: Quicken also offers Simplifi by Quicken (~$47.99/yr), a modern, web-based sibling app.
-Different product, different audience — and honestly, more approachable for most people.
+• Quicken Simplifi — Also worth mentioning: Quicken offers Simplifi by Quicken (~$47.99/yr), a web-based sibling product.
+Different tool, different feel — and honestly, more approachable for most users.

 Pricing